-At the Start you will find someone who is the Registrar and it is to this person that you pay your rallye fee.
-This entry fee is usually \$20 per car, but be sure you have enough money for drinks and pizza at the finish and gas for the car.
+At the Start you will find the Registrar, likely behind a table, and pay your rallye entrance fee.
+This entry fee is usually \$25 per car, but be sure you have enough money for drinks and pizza at the finish and gas for the car.
 Every person riding in your car (or working at a checkpoint, etc.) must sign a liability waiver.
 Upon paying, you will receive your instruction packet which contains a score sheet and a set of instructions.
 Each car will typically get a commemorative keepsake, typically a magnet called a "par plaque" (for participant plaque).
 At this time, you will also have to determine your class.